Suzuki Alto: China

 Around 1990, the China Ordnance Industries Corporation (COIC, a predecessor company to Norinco) purchased the complete rights and all machinery for manufacturing the SB308 Alto from Suzuki.
 COIC charged four hitherto military enterprises with manufacturing the Alto: Chongqing Chang'an, Jilin Jiangbei, Xiangtan Jiangnan, and Xi'an Qinchuan were all to switch over to civilian manufacture.
 Chongqing Chang'an were able to adapt Suzuki's just-in-time manufacturing (JIT) methods and were the first to market the car, in 1992.
 Jilin Jiangbei lost money on each car built and ended up on the brink of bankruptcy; Xiangtan Jiangnan never got production off the ground, while Xi'an Qinchuan suffered a fire and chose to develop their own design instead (a car called the Qinchuan Flyer; the company was later made part of BYD Auto).
 Chang'an ended up without real competition in the segment.
 Chang'an's productivity set a new standard for the Chinese auto industry.

 In 1993, Changan Automobile took over production of the Alto.
 The Changan Suzuki SC7080 Alto was produced with the same F8B engine as used in other export markets, and was replaced by the facelifted SC7081 Alto/City Baby/Little Prince/Happy Prince in 2001.
 The top-of-the-line Happy Prince, discontinued in 2007, used the sportier looking front bumper, grille, and bonnet of the Alto Works.
 Citing lower sales and stating that upgrading the design to meet new regulations would not be cost effective, Chang'an ended production of the old Alto on 28 July 2008.
 A total of 504,861 were built by Chang'an Suzuki between 1993 and 2008.

-Another version called JN Auto has been built by Jiangnan Auto.
+Another version called JN Auto has been built by Jiangnan Automobile (owned by Zotye since 2007).
 As of December 2010 Zotye's Jiangnan Alto is one of the cheapest car in the world, with a price tag of $2830.
 The entry-level model comes with the 796 cc F8B three-cylinder 26.5 kW.
 An inline-four engine with a displacement of 1051 cc and an output of 38.5 kW was also available.
 The Jiangnan TT was eventually replaced by the Zotye Z100 in 2010.